 Our Goals For Money-Making Month

-For the month of July, I’ve set a goal of earning $300 above and beyond what we normally earn in a month.
-So obviously our regular paychecks don’t count, but neither does any of my blogging or freelance income that we’re already expecting to receive this month.
+I’ve set a goal of earning $250 above and beyond what we normally earn in a month.
+Obviously our regular paychecks don’t count as extra, but neither does any of my blogging or freelance income that we’re already expecting to receive this month.

 Ideas For Earning Extra Money

-Cleaning – I found a $20 bill in a purse earlier this summer so I’m sure there’s more cash and change hidden around here!
+Cleaning – I found a $20 bill in a purse recently so I’m sure there’s more cash hidden around here!
 Maybe with a little cleaning I will hit the jackpot.